knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf_osgi5/README.txt

    - JDK 1.6 (or 1.5), available from Oracle.
      See http://java.com/en/download/faq/java_6.xml for details.
-     Note that JDK 1.7 or later can NOT be used to build Knopflerfish, but Knofplerfish will run on them.
+     Note that JDK 1.7 or later can NOT be used to build Knopflerfish, but Knopflerfish will run on them.
    - Ant 1.8.1 or later, available from ant.apache.org.
    - openssl, to create and manipulate certificates when using security and the Conditional Permission Admin (CPA) service.
 Test suites for CPA can not be built and executed without openssl.
+   - ProGuard 4, tested with 4.10.
+This is only need if you want to build the compact version of the framework.

 1. Step into the osgi dir
 2. Start the build by: